jere-mie/easy-masm/README.md

 * [masm32-wine](https://github.com/olivatooo/masm32-wine) for inspiration and some source files
 * GitHub user [bachittle](https://github.com/bachittle) for figuring out how to run this on Wine
 * GitHub user [WahidBawa](https://github.com/WahidBawa) for providing me with some of these resources
+* Anyone else who Stars, Forks, or contributes to this in the future :)